Sweet Dog

 Reading your dog's body language

-The dog is a hyper-social species that co-evolved with us: staying close to you is where he naturally feels good, and he reads you constantly (posture, walking pace, smell).
-His language is the reflection of how he feels in the moment, never a hidden intent to "dominate" you.
-By adapting the "strange situation" test for dogs, researchers have shown that he treats you as a secure base: he explores, then comes back to check where you are (Topál et al. 1998).
-Following you, gazing softly at you, resting his paw on you: these are gestures of connection, not quirks to correct.
+Dogs are a deeply social species: they have lived alongside humans for thousands of years, staying close to you is where your dog feels good, and he reads you non-stop, your posture, your walking pace, your smell.
+His body language reflects how he feels right now, it's never a hidden plan to dominate you.
+A 1998 study, adapting for dogs a test designed to observe attachment in babies, showed that he treats you as a safe base: he explores, then comes back to check where you are.
+He goes further than posture: a 2016 study showed he can recognise an emotion by matching what he sees on a face with what he hears in a voice, in humans as well as in dogs.
+Following you, gazing softly at you, resting a paw on you: these are signs of connection, not quirks to correct.

 The tail: a barometer, not a “happy” button